 Try cumin, turmeric, coriander, cardamom, clove, cinnamon, thyme and fennel, ginger (fresh or dried), hing, sage, rosemary, nutmeg, saffron, paprika, lemon zest…!

 If cooking with spices is new to you try to limit yourself to three spices per dish.
 Here are a few combinations to begin with.

 Cow or goat, un-homogenized, organic, un-ultra-pasteurized, and raw if you can get it.
-Always heat milk, always drink it alone (drinking with salt, sour taste, or fish constitute a bad combination and will damage digestion).
-If you missed dinner time but are hungry have a glass of warm milk with cinnamon, cardamom and nutmeg.
+Always heat milk, always drink it alone (drinking with salt, sour taste, or fish constitutes a bad combination and will damage digestion).
+If you missed dinner time but are hungry have a glass of warm milk with cinnamon, cardamom, and nutmeg.

-Fruits are good for between meal snacks and eaten alone.
+Fruits are good for between-meal snacks and eating alone.
 Try a baked apple!
-Pomegranates are especially good end of summer cleansers.
-Bananas are heavy, cold, and phlegm-y so avoid them if you have asthma, bronchitis, allergies, etc. Dried fruit is good in small quantities.
+Pomegranates are excellent end-of-summer cleansers.
+Bananas are heavy, cold, and phlegmy so avoid them if you have asthma, bronchitis, allergies, etc. Dried fruit is good in small quantities.

 Never drink iced drinks, especially with meals; they will make you fat.
 A cup of water or tea with meals is good.
 Drink when you are thirsty; not when you are bored or tired.

-Fresh local fruit, a cup of warm milk or chai, fresh bread with butter, fresh baked cookie or cracker, handful of toasted nuts, dried fruit, seeds (sesame, pumpkin, sunflower).
+Fresh local fruit, a cup of warm milk or chai, fresh bread with butter, fresh-baked cookie or cracker, a handful of toasted nuts, dried fruit, and seeds (sesame, pumpkin, sunflower).

 This includes anything that was not recently cooked, packaged and prepared foods, milk substitutes, energy bars, powdered mixes, bread (or anything) that has been frozen, canned, or preserved with chemicals.